Are You Moving From or To California?

 Los Angeles’s housing expenses are 127% higher than the national average and the utility prices are 8% higher than the national average.
 Transportation expenses like bus fares and gas prices are 31% higher than the national average.

-If you can afford living in the Golden State, congrats!
-The next step on your relocation journey is to handle your housing.
+If you can afford to live in the Golden State, congrats!

 Moving to California